Matrixcoffee/matrix-knowledge-base/README.md

+# Project Moved

+## This project has been archived, and exists at https://github.com/Matrixcoffee/matrix-knowledge-base now.
+Please update your links and your bookmarks accordingly.

 # matrix-knowledge-base
 FAQs and more.
 A bot-friendly collection of everything there is to know about Matrix and its ecosystem.
 Also suitable for human consumption.